dataforseo/TypeScriptClient/docs/interfaces/IAmazonAmazonReviewItemSerpElementItem.md

 > `optional` **url**: `string`

-Defined in: main.ts:195141
+Defined in: main.ts:195178

-relevant url
+URL to the reviewer’s profile

 ***